Ratz (political party): History

 The Movement for Civil Rights and Peace was formed in 1973 by Shulamit Aloni, a former MK for the Alignment, 48 hours after she had left the party.
-As a member of the Israeli peace camp it opposed the occupation of the West Bank and Gaza Strip and called for a peace settlement with the Palestine Liberation Organization from its birth.
-The party advocated secularism, the separation of religion and state, and civil rights, most notably women's rights, a topic that was very close to Aloni.
-It was also a notable fighter against corruption and for a written constitution, and Aloni was the initiator of the Knesset sub-committee for basic laws (Israel's equivalent of a constitution).
-For a while it also supported electoral reform.

 In its first test, the 1973 elections, the party received 2% of the vote and won three seats in the Knesset, which were taken by Aloni, new American immigrant Marcia Freedman, and Boaz Moav.
 The party soon gained the popular name Ratz, as it used the letters Resh-Tzadik on the election ballot paper.
 Following Golda Meir's resignation, the party joined Yitzhak Rabin's government and Aloni served as a minister without portfolio.
 This was one of the few periods in Israel's political history when no religious parties were part of the coalition.
 The arrangement lasted for a few months only and when the National Religious Party joined the coalition, Ratz left it.

 In 1975 the party merged with Aryeh Eliav, an independent MK who had broken away from the Alignment, to form a new party, Ya'ad – Civil Rights Movement.
 However, it broke up the following year, and Aloni and Moaz reformed Ratz.
-Freedman did not return, instead forming the Social-Democratic Faction (later renamed the Independent Socialist Faction) with Eliav, and then breaking away again to form the Women's Party prior to the 1977 elections.
-Also prior to the 1977 elections, the Independent Socialist Faction merged with several other small left-wing parties (Moked, Meri and the Black Panthers) to form the Left Camp of Israel.
+Freedman did not return, instead forming the Social-Democratic Faction (later renamed the Independent Socialist Faction) with Eliav.
+One reason for the breakup was Eliav and Freedman's insistence on including Moked, the descendant of the communist Maki party, in Ya'ad, which Aloni refused.

+Prior to the 1977 elections, the Independent Socialist Faction merged with several other small left-wing parties (Moked, Meri and the Black Panthers) to form the Left Camp of Israel, which reached out to Ratz to discuss a merger, though Aloni again declined to be in the same party as Moked.
+Marcia Freedman made her own Women's Party, which did not win any seats.

 Ratz performed poorly in the 1977 elections, winning only one seat, which Aloni took.
 The 1981 elections were a repeat, with only Aloni representing the party in the Knesset.
 During the Knesset session she merged the party into the Alignment, but then broke away again before the term ended.